SetsunaAkira/AwardcoTest/README.md

 -then npx open Cypress to open the application

-I used Visual Studio Code to both create the test Suite and look at the example tests -I added my own test folder in the Integrations folder right next to the example tests -I named my test awardcotest.spec.js
+I used Visual Studio Code to both create the test Suite and look at the example tests I added my own test folder in the Integrations folder right next to the example tests I named my test awardcotest.spec.js

 I started Roughly at noon when i opened the link it took me about 20 minutes to setup and install the things into my project folder